clojurephant/clojurephant/README.md

 A Gradle plugin providing support for the Clojure and Clojurescript languages.

+**NOTE:** gradle-clojure should not be considered stable until 1.0.0.
+Until then, minor versions (e.g. 0.1.0 to 0.2.0) will likely contain breaking changes.

-### Current Features
+### Clojure Features

-- Clojure compilation
-- Packaging Clojure code (or AOT compiled classes) into a JAR
+- Packaging Clojure code (and/or AOT compiled classes) into a JAR
+- AOT compilation
-- Running clojure.test tests
+- Running clojure.test tests (integrated into Gradle's [Test task](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.testing.Test.html))
+- Running an nREPL server

+### ClojureScript Features

+_Coming soon_

 ## Why should do you care?